Apple Might Use This Naming Scheme For Its 2019 iPhones, Leaker Claims

-This year’s upcoming iPhone releases are not expected to come with a lot of changes in terms of design or technical specifications and features.
-However, a recent social media post from a mobile leaker suggests that Apple might make one key change to the naming scheme for the 2019 iPhones.
+This year’s upcoming iPhone release is not expected to come with a lot of changes in terms of design or technical specifications and features.
+However, a recent social media post from a mobile leaker suggests that Apple might make one key change to the naming convention for the 2019 iPhones.

 On Saturday, the leaker known as “CoinX” took to Twitter to report that Apple is supposedly going with another “crazy” naming scheme for this year’s iPhone models by using the “Pro” name for the handsets.
-Although the account is not verified and does not include any visible photos or other identifying information about the leaker, iMore noted that CoinX was the same Twitter user who correctly predicted that Apple will be using the names iPhone XS, XS Max, and XR a week before the devices officially arrived.
+Although the account is not verified and does not include any visible photos or other identifying information about the leaker, iMore noted that CoinX was the same Twitter user who correctly predicted that Apple would use the names iPhone XS, XS Max, and XR a week before the devices officially arrived.

 Aside from the possible use of “Pro” for the 2019 iPhones, there was no additional information provided in CoinX’s tweet.
 As pointed out by iMore, it still remains unclear if all the models will be iPhone Pros or if Apple will use a broader naming convention that has its main flagships going by the names “iPhone 11 Pro” and “iPhone 11 Pro Max.”